sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

 message MsgCopyObject {
   option (cosmos.msg.v1.signer) = "operator";

-  // operator is the account address of the operator who has the CopyObject permission of the object to be deleted. string operator = 1;
+  // operator is the account address of the operator who has the CopyObject permission. string operator = 1;
   // src_bucket_name is the name of the bucket where the object to be copied is located string src_bucket_name = 2;